Get insider access

 Speech + Subway Noise Audio Sample

 The integrated mic's noise handling performance mic is sub-par.
-The mic struggles to separate speech from background noise, so if you're taking a call from a noisy office, it can drown out your voice.
+The mic struggles to separate speech from background noise, so if you're taking a call from a noisy office, expect the chatter to drown out your voice.
 Audio also seems to clip and screech, which is pretty annoying.
 The mic doesn't have a noise gate either, so super loud sounds can hurt the ears of whoever you're talking to.

 Active Features